conduitio-labs/conduit-connector-clickhouse/README.md

 ## Testing

 Run `make test` to run all unit and integration tests.
-To pass the integration test, set the ClickHouse database URL to the environment variables as an `CLICKHOUSE_URL`.
+To run the integration test, set the ClickHouse database URL to the environment variables as an `CLICKHOUSE_URL`.

 ## Destination

-The ClickHouse Destination takes a `sdk.Record` and parses it into a valid SQL query.
+The destination connector allows you to move data from any Conduit Source to a ClickHouse table.

 ### Table name